kroitor/gjk.c/README.md

 ·····O·····+·····2=====3·····+·····+·····> x
 ```
 We can see that these two segments only have one point in common.
-Subtracting endpoints gives:
+Subtracting their endpoints from each other gives:
 ```
 1 - 2 = -1
 1 - 3 = -2